Stablewood Real Estate Guide

 Quick Facts

-• Neighborhood Type: An exclusive, 72-acre private community with 24/7 guarded and gated access, known for its luxury homes, tree-lined streets, and tranquil atmosphere.
+- Neighborhood Type: An exclusive, 72-acre private community with 24/7 guarded and gated access, known for its luxury custom homes, mature trees, and secluded, tranquil atmosphere.

-• School Information: Zoned to the highly-regarded Spring Branch Independent School District (SBISD).
-Residents are served by Hunters Creek Elementary School, Spring Branch Middle School, and Memorial High School, all of which are National Blue Ribbon Schools.
+- School Information: Zoned to the acclaimed Spring Branch Independent School District (SBISD).
+Assigned schools are Hunters Creek Elementary School, Spring Branch Middle School, and Memorial High School, all of which have received National Blue Ribbon recognition.

-• Key Amenities: The community features 24/7 manned security gates, direct resident access to The Houstonian Hotel, Club & Spa, and close proximity to the 1,400+ acre Memorial Park and the shopping and dining of the Galleria area.
+- Key Amenities: The community features 24/7 manned security, private streets, direct resident access to The Houstonian Hotel, Club & Spa, and immediate proximity to Memorial Park's trails and recreational facilities.

-• Best For: Households and individuals seeking a premier, secure, and private living environment with large, luxurious homes in a central, highly accessible Houston location.
+- Best For: Individuals and households seeking a premier, secure, and private living environment with large, luxurious homes in a central and highly accessible Houston location.

-Stablewood offers a residential experience defined by privacy and prestige, nestled in one of Houston's most sought-after locations.
-This 72-acre enclave, situated just outside the 610 Loop, is distinguished by its 24-hour guarded gate, ensuring a level of seclusion and security that is rare for such a central address.
+Stablewood offers a residential experience defined by prestige and privacy, nestled in one of Houston's most sought-after locations.
+This 72-acre enclave, situated just outside the 610 Loop, is distinguished by its 24-hour guarded gate, ensuring a level of seclusion that is rare for such a central address.
 Originally the country estate of Humble Co. co-founder Harry Wiess, the area was developed in the early 1990s and modeled after the grand, tree-lined boulevards of Boulevard Oaks.
-Its history is preserved in the lush, wooded landscape, offering a serene escape that feels worlds away from the city's hustle, yet is mere minutes from key business and leisure districts.
+Its history is preserved in the lush, wooded landscape, offering a serene escape.

 Overview of Stablewood Neighborhood